Shelob9/joshpress-2020/README.md

   - In this mode the server WILL work as a proxy for the site.
 - Serve - On Real Server With Site Already Generated
   - `node index.js`
+- Rewrite content from dev.to
+  - `yarn source`

 ## Overview